Coronavirus - How You Can Help

 Patient Care Response

-Larger tents will provide more space to safely triage, isolate, and treat patients with COVID-19 as more cases are seen.
+Larger tents provide more space to safely triage, isolate, and treat patients with COVID-19 as more cases are seen.
 Smaller individual tents for the most ill patients will further limit viral transmission.

 Research to Develop New Treatments for COVID-19

 Beyond patient care, Columbia is leading essential research to develop rapid response testing and find effective treatments and potential cures for COVID-19.